Schmerber v. California Case Brief

 Issue

-Does the compelled, warrantless extraction and chemical analysis of a DUI arrestee’s blood violate the Fifth Amendment privilege against self-incrimination or the Fourth Amendment prohibition on unreasonable searches and seizures?
+Does the compelled, warrantless withdrawal and testing of a DUI suspect’s blood, taken by medical personnel at a hospital over the suspect’s objection, violate (1) the Fifth Amendment privilege against self-incrimination, (2) the Fourth Amendment prohibition against unreasonable searches and seizures, or (3) the Fourteenth Amendment guarantee of due process?

 Rule